Toolbox talk on hot work safety

 Hot work safety: What can you do to ensure hot work safety today?

-• Ensure there is a hot work permit for all hot work activities in the workplace.
+• Ensure there is a hot work permit for all hot work activities.

 • Clear the workplace from combustibles before any hot work activity.